Multiplicative Effect Modeling: The General Case: Methodology

 where $f(\cdot)$ is a bounded function.

 The log-likelihood for a unit $i$ can be written as

-Inference on $\gamma$ and $\beta$ can be obtained in standard fashion.
+Inference for $\gamma$ and $\beta$ can be performed in the standard way.
 We provide explicit formula for Wald-type confidence intervals in the Supplementary Material.

 We finish this part with a remark that the proposed assumption of monotonic treatment effects may be falsified from the observed data.
-In practice, analysts may use descriptive plots to examine the relationship between the treatment and outcome, and use them to assess plausibility of the monotonic treatment effect assumption.
-See Section \ref{sec:application} for an illustration.
+In practice, analysts may use descriptive plots to examine the relationship between the treatment and outcome, and use them to assess the plausibility of the monotonic treatment effect assumption.
+See \S\ref{sec:application} for an illustration and the Supplementary Material for simulations of violations of the monotonicity condition.